eljojo/faircamp-fork/manual/reference/02 Catalog (catalog.eno).md

-If there are no translations for your language yet, you can still set the language code, this is used to auto-determine the text direction (LTR/RTL) and declare the language for your content on the site and in RSS feed metadata - the interface texts will still be in english then of course.
+If there are no translations for your language yet, you can still set the language code, this is used to auto-determine the text direction (LTR/RTL) and declare the language for your content on the site and in feed metadata - the interface texts will still be in english then of course.

 ```eno